 , receives so little rain that it is practically a desert.

 There are several named deserts in Australia; the largest by area is the Great Victoria Desert

 in Western Australia and South Australia.
 Other deserts are the Great Sandy Desert, the Tanami Desert, the Simpson and the Gibson deserts, and the Strzelecki Desert.

 Languages of Oceania

 Many different languages were spoken in Oceania before the arrival of the Europeans.
 The major languages spoken in Oceania today are based on English, some French-based creole, some Japanese, Aboriginal and Torres Strait Islander languages, Melanesian Pidgin, Hawaiian, Polynesian languages, Tahitian, and Maori.

 Tourists on camels - the popular sunset camel ride at Cable Beach, 7 km (4 mi) west of Broome in Western Australia.

-keywords: countries of Oceania, population of Oceania, destination Oceania,
+Keywords: countries of Oceania, the population of Oceania, destination Oceania,

 travel Oceania, capitals Oceania, Australia, Zealandia, Melanesia, Micronesia, Polynesia